RCIC-UCI-Public/website-rcic/docs/source/hpc3/reallocations.rst

 .. note:: Reallocation is based upon a lab’s previous 6 month utilization and available hours
           on UCI-purchased hardware and is processed automatically.

+          Reallocation date is based on the lab account's creation date and takes place in the middle or end of a calendar month.
+For example, if a lab was created on January 30th, the next reallocation will happen on July 30th.

           | Reallocation of granted hours is recomputed as *available hours over the next 6 month period*.
           | Unused hours in previous 6 month period are considered forfeit.